The Complete Guide to Acne Treatment: Causes, Remedies, and Prevention

 Nodular Acne - Unlike cystic acne that produces softer bumps filled with fluid, nodular acne represents large hard lesions that often reside in deeper layers of the skin.

-Blackheads - Like their name suggests, blackheads are pimples that tend to have black tips.
+Blackheads - As their name suggests, blackheads are pimples that tend to have black tips.
 They are often the result of hair follicles that have been clogged with sebum, and the oil changes to a dark hue upon hitting the surface air.

 Whiteheads - Whiteheads are also pimples resulting from clogged pores - but the white acne lesions aren’t extracted in the same manner as blackheads.
 Whiteheads can be small to large and enclosed within pores.